Superconducting junctions with flat bands

 Under assumptions of time reversal symmetry and uniform pairing on an isolated flat band, the right-hand side can be related to the Brillouin-zone average of the minimal quantum metric $g(k)$, via $(\delta x)_{\alpha\alpha',\mathrm{rms}}^2 = \int\frac{a\,dk}{2\pi} g(k)$~\cite{chen2024,hu2024anomalouscoherencelengthsuperconductors,iskin2024-cld}.
 A similar relation can also be found for the Cooper pair rms size~\cite{iskin2024pairsizequantumgeometry}.
 However, as the decay of the long-distance tail of $\Pi$ is governed by the band dispersions, a general relation between the critical current and quantum geometry as suggested in Ref.~\onlinecite{li2024-fbj} probably does not exist.
-An exception is the case of a Gaussian or an exponential $\Pi$, where the rms range is given by its decay length.

-In Fig.~\ref{fig:latt}(b), we show the dependence of the critical current $I_c$ of an S/N/S junction as a function of the N-region length.
+Figure~\ref{fig:latt}(b) illustrates the above results, showing the dependence of the critical current $I_c$ of an S/N/S junction as a function of the N-region length.
 Here, N is constructed from the same lattice as S [shown in Fig.~\ref{fig:latt}(c)], but with $\Delta=0$ on $n=L/a-1$ lattice sites.
 The Creutz (taking $t=t'$) and the ``Creutz-3'' lattices have exact flat bands, and supercurrent vanishes exactly after a finite number of sites.
 In contrast, the sawtooth lattice has both flat and dispersive bands, which allows for the exponential decay in the critical current as a function of $L$ at a scale determined by the band dispersion.

 \paragraph{Interaction-mediated supercurrent.}